fuchstraumer/fuchstraumer.github.io/_posts/2018-1-27-Lunar-Gravity-And-Humility.md

 order and degree 270, as that is already 36,000+ lines of coefficient data to read in from a file, and then to store in RAM (and also to facilitate fast access to from multiple threads...).
 The coefficients are then retrieved by indexing into these tables for a given $$n$$ and $$m$$ and retrieving the relevant coefficients.

+$$cos(m\varphi)$$ and $$sin(m\varphi)$$ are part of that core inner loop - here, $$\varphi$$ represents the lattitude of our body expressed in body-fixed coordinates
+(body-fixed meaning that if we're around the moon, our measurements are all done relative to a non-rotating frame fixed on the moon). $$sin(\theta)$$ is the $$sin$$ of our longitude in turn, and our last measurement $$r$$ is used in the outermost calculation (done only once).
+This simply represents the radial distance of our body from the center of our influencing body (unsurprisingly).
+These variables are all fairly easily calculated from the conventional `(x,y,z)` cartesian coordinates we work with elsewhere in our simulation, however.

+The last major element of note is $$P_{n}^{m}$$, representing the "associated Legendere polynomial".
+This is where my lack of (complete, at least) college education really begins to show but I'll attempt to do my best at explaining how this works.
+Effectively, this equation occurs when solving Laplace's equation in spherical coordinates - Laplace's equation often comes up in this field as it can be used to accurately describe the behavior of gravitational potential fields, particularly in relation to their "shape".

+The associated Legendere polynomials are the canonical (somewhat akin to "standardized") solutions of the Legendere polynomials, in particular relating a degree and order value to their solutions and the fact that they can rather perfectly describe the solution to partial differential equations taken along the surface of a sphere.

+## Computing Spherical Harmonic Geopotential models

+In computing these models, we will often make some assumptions and simplifications to make them more easy to compute.
+In particular, some of the calculations can be "extracted" from the inner loops and calculated once when setting up a calculation

 ## Humility